Yale-BIM/f21-assignments/assignment-3/README.md

 #### System Requirements
 This assignment can all be completed using Python 2.7 in Ubuntu 16.04 (or 18.04).
-Potentially, it can also be completed in OS X or Windows (though this was not fully tested at the time the assignment was made public).
-For training neural networks, we recommend that you use cloud services if your don't have access to a GPU.
+Potentially, it can also be completed in OS X or Windows (except for the extra credit).
+For training neural networks, we recommend that you use cloud services if your don't have access to a local GPU.

 > If you are using OS X,
 you may need to install packages like pip with [Homebrew](https://brew.sh/).